HyunCafe/odin-todoapp/README.md

 * Updated Readme

 #### March 26, 2023
-Feat: Add color coding to task cards based on priority level
+* Feat: Add color coding to task cards based on priority level
-Feat: Implement dynamic task append feature using DOM manipulation in JavaScript
+* Feat: Implement dynamic task append feature using DOM manipulation in JavaScript
-Fix: Resolve pathing issues for Webpack and improve task card styling
+* Fix: Resolve pathing issues for Webpack and improve task card styling
-Bug: Attempt to fix Webpack environment bug for improved stability and functionality
+* Bug: Attempt to fix Webpack environment bug for improved stability and functionality

+#### March 27, 2023
+* Feat: Added additional details pop up with Notion styling
+* Style: Styled the additional detail pop up for a better user experience
+* Style: Improved the aesthetics of the application by making the outlines cleaner and adding an active soft blue color
+* Feat: Added sort and drag functionality using the SortableJS library for improved task management
+* Doc: Updated the progress and timeline documentation

+#### March 28, 2023
+* Add: Counter for each column to show the number of cards contained
+* Add: Saving to local storage for better data persistence
+* Fix: Working on issue with saving storage
+* Fix: Issue with save function

+#### March 29, 2023
+* Fix: Fix invalid date bug, wasn't parsing correctly
+* Fix: Fix save/load storage, working on date bug again
+* Refactor: Remove date FNS formulas for now, to new date for simplicity

+#### March 30, 2023
+* Add: Added tag count logic to count the number of tags, working as intended
+* Refactor: Refactored to arrow syntax for better readability
+* Refactor: Refactored code, added feature delete to work correctly
+#### March 31, 2023
+* Feat: Added blue indicator color change for completed tasks
+* Fix: Fixed bug where event of complete sometimes did not trigger
+* Add: Fixed the save and local state to account for completed class

+#### April 1, 2023

 ## Challenges
 #### Sort and Drag Challenge